sandialabs/WecOptTool/.github/CONTRIBUTING.md

 ## Autograd
 This project uses [`autograd`](https://github.com/HIPS/autograd) for automatic differentiation.
 Autograd does not support all NumPy and SciPy functionalities, see [autograd documentation](https://github.com/HIPS/autograd/blob/master/docs/tutorial.md#supported-and-unsupported-parts-of-numpyscipy).
-*NOTE:* using unsupported functionalities results in the gradient calculation failing silently
+*NOTE:* using unsupported functionalities results in the gradient calculation failing silently.

 ## Pull Requests
   1. Create a fork of WecOptTool